Skip to main content

 2. When your search results are displayed, select a field and click the Visualize Field option.
 You can access the Visualize Field option from one of the following locations in your search results:

-• Event List – Click on a field and select Visualize Field.
+• List View or Timeline View – In an event or detection in either view, click on a field and select Visualize Field.

 visualize-event-list.png

-• Field Summary View – Click the field summary icon ().
-In the Field Summary list, click on a field to open the field details.
+• Field Summary – Click to expand the Field Summary list.
+In the list, expand a category and click on a field to open the field details.
 Click Visualize Field.

 visualize-field-summary-view.png

-When you click Visualize Field, the new visualization opens in the edit mode of the Dashboards application.
+When you click Visualize Field, the Create a Custom Visualization page opens in the Dashboards application.

-5. Click Save.
+5. When you're satisfied with the custom visualization, click Save Visualization.
 The new visualization is saved to the visualization library in Draft status.
 If you want to make the visualization available to other users or add it to a dashboard, navigate to the Visualizations home tab and see the following topics for more information:

 Note